JuliaLinearAlgebra/NonNegLeastSquares.jl/README.md

 * **Pivot Method**:
      * Kim J, Park H. [Fast nonnegative matrix factorization: an active-set-like method and comparisons](http://www.cc.gatech.edu/~hpark/papers/SISC_082117RR_Kim_Park.pdf).
 SIAM Journal on Scientific Computing 33.6 (2011): 3261-3281.

 Note that there are other ways of solving nonnegative least-squares problems in Julia.
 For example, see the [**Convex.jl**](https://github.com/JuliaOpt/Convex.jl) package; check out the `convex_nnls` function available in the `examples/` directory.
-However, the active set methods implemented here appear to be faster in many cases.
+Also check out [the nnls solver in **Optim.jl**](https://github.com/JuliaOpt/Optim.jl#nonnegative-least-squares).
+The active set methods implemented here appear to be faster in many cases.

 ### Installation: